flatironinstitute/aLENS/docs/source/docker.md

     OMP_NUM_THREADS=<number_of_cores> ./aLENS.
     ```

-- Stop run press `[ctrl+c]`
+1. Stop run by pressing `[ctrl+c]`
-- Execute run again.
+1. Execute run again.
 Notice that aLENS picks back up from where you left off.
 This is a very nice restart feature for longer runs

 ## Parameter files

 - SylinderConfig.hpp

     This is the code of all the parameters for the simulation and sylinder objects.
-This shows the default values
+    This shows the default values.

     ```cpp
     unsigned int rngSeed; ///< random number seed